SaiPurushoth/DatabricksConcepts/README.md

-This is a sameple repository for all databricks concepts
+This is a sample repository for all databricks concepts